statamic/seo-pro/README.md

 ### Sections (Collections and Taxonomies)

-Each section may be configured independently.
+Each section may be configured independently at a collection/taxonomy level.
+Head to `Tools > SEO Pro > Section Defaults` to configure default settings at this level.
 You may opt to inherit values from the defaults and tweak as necessary.

 > Values configured here will be saved into the `seo` array (within `inject`) in the respective section's yaml config.